cedrichld/hamr_holonomic_robot/README.md

 ## Holonomic Trajectories

 Canonical experiments included **square, triangle, and circle trajectories**, as well as **maze navigation** using PRM/A\* planners.
 In both simulation and physical testing, the robot successfully demonstrated holonomic control, with the turret maintaining orientation independent of the base.
+Here are some [simulation videos](https://drive.google.com/drive/folders/1L5fZbZpEMv6Lch935niWMHmpB58fBjkm?usp=drive_link).

 <p align="center">
   <img src="img/Square_OR_Trajectory.png" alt="Square" height="120">